LedgerProject/disemin-ipfs-middleware/README.md

 Define the following environment variables:

 - `IPFS_URL`: *Required*.
 The IPFS node url to perform all IPFS operations on.
 - `HOST`: *Optional*.
 The host IP address the server will listen on.
-Defaults to `127.0.0.1`.
-Use `0.0.0.0` if you need to make the server publicly available.
+Defaults to `0.0.0.0`.
+Use `127.0.0.1` if you need to make the server available only to localhost, or only to other containers if you run with docker.
 - `PORT`: *Optional*.
 The host port the server will listen on.
 Defaults to `3001`.

 ## Deploy